digital-services-act/transparency-database/resources/markdown/documentation.md

-## Explanation of the information held in the DSA Transparency Database
+## Explanation of the information held in the DSA transparency database

-The DSA Transparency Database is structured in a way that enables transparency and scrutiny over the content moderation decisions of online platforms.
+The DSA transparency database is structured in a way that enables transparency and scrutiny over the content moderation decisions of online platforms.
 This page explains what type of information is collected, and how the different data fields map onto Article 17 DSA, which lays down the requirements of sending statements of reasons to recipients of the service.